-You could be forgiven if that is your initial thought when reading the Bible and starting in Genesis.
-It is a thousand-page book and everything is broken by page three.
+You could be forgiven if that is your initial thought when reading the Bible starting in Genesis.
+It is a thousand-page book, and everything is broken by page three.

 It’s a tragedy and not a very long one.

-Or, it would be a tragedy if not for a promise that God makes in the midst of speaking his judgment against the snake, the woman, and the man.
+Or, it would be a tragedy if not for a promise that God makes while speaking his judgment against the snake, the woman, and the man.

-In Genesis 3:15, a verse it is tempting to merely glance over as we read, we see a ray of hope for the future:
+In Genesis 3:15, a verse it is tempting to skip over, we see a ray of hope for the future:

 “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”
 (ESV)

 It’s tempting to read that and interpret it as a vague antagonism between women and snakes, and between humans and snakes.
 Except for the last clause: “he shall bruise your head, and you shall bruise his heel.”
 That is a singular, masculine pronoun.

 And that is important.
 God is making a promise that one day, a man will come along who will gain victory over the serpent.
 To be sure, the snake would get his blow in and bruise the man’s heel.
 But the man will bruise the serpent’s head.